Letting Christ Transform You From The Inside Out

 Jesus chose to be our SCAPEGOAT - He took the "blame" for all hurt in this world.
 He is the answer to our outcry for "blood".

 Jesus' name for the ways we abuse one another and God is "SIN".
 Jesus bore its ramifications (as our scapegoat) within his very body and shed his precious blood as payment for its just consequences, so that we would not take revenge on one another and not continue the cycle of violence's ripple effect.
 When we become aware of and acknowledge our guilt and accept Jesus' payment of our debt, we accept him as our savior.
+When we put our lives in Jesus hands and believe his promises, he frees us from the power of he devil.

+4. Jesus came to earth to reconcile us to God and one another and to restore our true identity as image-bearers (children) of God.
 Follow this link to see how we actually can reconcile with God and be free to become our true selves: Restoring Your Relationship With God.